AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-05-0.md

 - When selecting an image in the Editor using the **Select file** dialog, only raster formats (such as JPG, PNG, and GIF) are displayed.
 Vector files (such as .ai and .eps) stored in DAM are not shown and cannot be selected.
 (GUIDES-45110)
 - XML or DITA tags are turned off by default in the Editor, requiring authors to manually enable them in every session.
 (GUIDES-44651)
 - In the Editor, file references are displayed as GUIDs instead of file paths despite the `xmleditor.uuid` configuration.
 (GUIDES-42438)
-- When multiple subject schemes with similar key values are applied in a DITA topic, they are highlighted with nearly identical colors, making it difficult to distinguish them and identify which scheme is applied.
+- When Subject schemes with similar key values are applied in a DITA topic, they are highlighted with nearly identical colors, making it difficult to distinguish them and identify which scheme is applied.
 (GUIDES-38472)
-- When editing a Subject Scheme map in the Author view, adding the `hasInstance` element automatically triggers the file selection dialog and inserts unwanted `href` and `type` attributes.
-In addition, the **Content properties** panel fails to load for such maps, preventing authors from defining or updating key values through the UI.
+- When editing a Subject Scheme map in the Author view, adding the `hasInstance` element automatically triggers the file selection dialog, requiring authors to insert an unwanted `href` pointing to an AEM asset.
+In addition, the **Content properties** panel fails to load for such maps, which prevents authors from updating element attributes in Author view and requires them to use Source view for updating attributes.
 (GUIDES-38164)
 - When editing a `.ditaval` file, any XML comments added in the Source view are removed when you switch to Author view and then return to Source view.
 (GUIDES-33228)
-- Navtitles containing special characters are not escaped correctly when used in a `topichead` in Author view.
-(GUIDES-35435)

 ## Asset management

-- Creating a topic in a DAM folder with spaces in its name incorrectly creates a duplicate folder where spaces are replaced by hyphens, and the topic is saved there instead of the original folder.
+- Creating a topic in a folder with spaces in its name incorrectly creates a duplicate folder where spaces are replaced by hyphens, and the topic is saved there instead of the original folder.
 (GUIDES-41938)
 - During first-time translation of large maps, empty XML files are created for the destination language, leading to increased server load and slower performance.
 (GUIDES-41613)
 - In DB-based environments, valid internal DITA links appear as broken links in **Asset Properties**, even though they work correctly in the Editor and in published output.
 (GUIDES-35048)